Quick Start: Permissions

 Server and site administrators can access all site content with full permissions.

-Owners always get full access to the content they've published, but can only change permissions for their workbooks and data sources when the parent project permissions are not locked.
+Owners always get full access to the content they've published, but can change permissions for their workbooks and data sources only when the parent project permissions are not locked.

 For more information, see Set Users’ Site Roles.